Martin Wildauer

 Martin Wildauer (born 27 November 1987) is an Austrian strongman competitor and entrant to the World's Strongest Man competition.
 He is a competitor of the well-known Strongman Champions League and the Giants Live competitions.
-Martin is the current world record holder in the bavarian stonelift.
+Martin is the current world record holder in the Bavarian stonelift and was known for his deadlifting.

-Biography
+Early life

 Martin was born in Kufstein, Tirol in Austria on 27 November 1987.
 He was a sports enthusiast even as a child and at the age of 10 started kickboxing.
 After winning some national competitions in Austria after two years he began boxing but due to school commitments he found he did not have the time to commit to boxing.
 With the time he did have he began weight training and although his parents tried to encourage this further by buying him weights at home he found that the best environment for his progress was the gym.